flawnson/flawnson/README.md

 Thanks for finding yourself at my Github page!
 I treat Github like my second website and am constantly updating readmes and projects that I am currently invloved in.

-- 🧪 I'm currently working on ML methods (mostly graph and language models) for chemical and materials discovery with [Kebotix Inc](https://www.kebotix.com/) (Boston MA, USA).
-I work remotely from Toronto/Waterloo at the moment.
-- 🤖 On my own time I'm working on a project with [Kevin Shen](https://github.com/kshen3778) involving - at an oversimplified level - a meta-leraning heuristic using neural networks to generate their own weights.
+- 🤖 On my own time I'm working on a project with [Kevin Shen](https://github.com/kshen3778) for a meta-learninig heuristic that involves using neural networks to generate their own weights.
-- ⌛ Recently, [Don Townsend](https://github.com/townofdon) and I started a new project to build an app for virtual queues with an RL engine to optimize for fairness and efficiency of services simultaneously.
+- ⌛ Recently I started a new project to build a web app for creating virtual queues to simultaneously optimize for fairness and efficiency of services.
+I'm hoping to include some sort of predictive engine to provide estimated wait times for queuers and recommend service improvements for businesses in real time.
 - ☕ I'd love to collaborate on any related projects or any compelling ideas that I can take up, or just chat and answer questions about stuff outside programming.

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=flawnson)](https://github.com/flawnson)